What are the symptoms of menopausal hair loss?

 Remember: You are not alone in this.
 Menopausal hair loss is a common concern, and there are solutions available.
 By taking a proactive approach, you can manage your hair loss and maintain healthy, beautiful hair throughout menopause and beyond

-Treatment of hair loss during menopause
+What helps hair loss during menopause?

 If you discover that you are affected by hair loss or thinning hair during menopause, it is first of all a good idea to see your doctor and find out what exactly is causing it.
 That way, you can best start with the right treatment.
 Often, hair loss during menopause is caused by a hormonal change and treatments may therefore be needed that require the help of a doctor.

-Natural remedies for hair loss during menopause
+Natural remedies for menopausal hair loss

 Essential Oils